 (C)V(C), (C)V:(C), (C)VV(C)

 Any consonant could appear in onset position.
-Any could be found as a coda, except aspirate stops, h, y and w.
+Any could be found as a coda, except aspirate stops and h.
 Coda ‘ was only found in word-final position.

 Syllables were classed as light: (C)V; heavy (C)VC, (C)V:, (C)VV or superheavy: (C)V:C, (C)VVC.